Emergency Plan Guidelines

-- In the event of a major earthquake, students will be asked to CHECK IN via the LiveSafe app.
-Please let us know if you are safe.
+- In the event of a major earthquake, students will be asked to promptly read any messages and reply to check-in requests received via Rave Guardian or text.

 - Please refer to the Federal Emergency Management Agency (FEMA) for procedures before and after an earthquake.

 - The University will support the immediate needs of anyone who needs to evacuate due to earthquake damage.
-Once your immediate safety is addressed, please contact SULA Semester staff (if you have not already “checked in” via LiveSafe) and we will assist as conditions allow.
+Once your immediate safety is addressed, please contact SULA Semester staff (if you have not already “checked in” via Rave Guardian or text) and we will assist as conditions allow.

 The Syracuse University Los Angeles Semester Program utilizes Rave Guardian software (as of Fall 2021) to send notifications during emergency events.
 Students may receive notifications via text, email and/or push notification.
 NOTE: Summer 2021 students will receive a text message in the event of an emergency.

 All students participating in an SULA Semester program are expected to: